 Both male and female Muscovies are quieter than either chickens or regular ducks.

 This is one area where ducks and chickens differ immensely: ducks are way messier.
 They dump their water, splash in it, filter it through their bill, and in general make a huge muddy mess.
 Waterers inside the coop must be as mess-proof as possible!
 Ducks love splashing water out of their bathtubs, drilling in the mud, and in general making a mess.

 Chickens, on average, only live up to 6 years.
 Many only live to three years old.
-Ducks tend to live a little longer.
-I’ve heard reports of 30-year-old Muscovies, but of course those are rare and would no longer be laying.
+Ducks tend to live a little longer, more like 10-12 years.
+I’ve heard reports of 30-year-old Muscovies, but of course those are rare instances.

 So which is best for you?
 Ducks or chickens?
-It’s your choice!
+Both are great, but…ducks.

 Leave a comment